Skopje to Pristina Road Trip: Your Complete Day Trip Guide

 Crossing the border between North Macedonia and Kosovo is generally straightforward, but it’s crucial to be prepared.
 Here’s what you can expect:

-- North Macedonian Exit Formalities: Present your passport and car rental documents (rental agreement and Green Card - included with our rentals) to the border official.
+- North Macedonian Exit Formalities: Present your passport and car rental documents (rental agreement, insurance documents).
+If you added Green Card coverage (available as a paid extra — Zone 1: €50/rental), have that certificate ready too.
 They may ask a few routine questions.

 - No-Man's Land: A short stretch of neutral territory exists between the two border posts.